 Android 16 features on Google Pixel Phones

 For those wondering what Android 16 brings to the table, the new and upcoming features include Material 3 Expressive, which completely revamps Android's UI.
 It's complemented by Live notifications, better predictive back gestures, Advanced Protection, and new security and camera APIs to strengthen security and camera features.
-Here's a quick rundown on the new features you'll find with Android 16 on a Google Pixel phone:
+Here's a quick rundown of features:

 - Advanced Protection mode disables a few Android features that can be exploited by bad actors.